Food waste is a global problem and a growing concern.

 As the world’s population continues to grow, our challenge should not be how to grow more food, but to feed more people while wasting less of what we already produce.

 Could feeding food waste to livestock be the answer?

 The United Nations estimates that if farmers all around the world fed their livestock on the food we currently waste and on agricultural by-products, enough grain would be liberated to feed an extra three billion people, more than the additional number expected to be sharing our planet by 2050.

-As Hugh Fearnley-Whittingstall said "Pigs can be a highly effective recycling system, with the potential to turn a massive problem of food waste into a delicious solution".
+"Pigs can be a highly effective recycling system, with the potential to turn a massive problem of food waste into a delicious solution."

-At Pipers Farm all of our Saddleback pigs are grown on mixed farms.
-These farms grow a range of crops that once harvested leave behind edible roots and leftover vegetables that our pigs hoover up.
-Rearing pigs like this provides one of the most sustainable ways of managing a mixed farm, ploughing and fertilising the ground in the most natural way, preparing the ground for the next crop, minimising the use of machinery and inorganic fertilizers.
+There are other ways our ingenious Pipers Farm pig farmers reduce food waste.
+Some of our producers grow additional crops on farm as part of a 'mixed system', that once harvested leave behind edible roots and leftover vegetables, our pigs hoover up the bounty, whilst also ploughing and fertilising the field ready for the next crop.
+Rearing pigs like this provides one of the most sustainable ways of managing a mixed farm, minimising the use of machinery and inorganic fertilizers.

 However, under current laws, feeding most food waste (such as catering waste) to pigs is banned and instead this mostly heads to landfill sites.

 We are turning what could be a valuable natural resource – leftover food – into a huge environmental problem, by dumping it in landfill and leaving it to rot.
 Rotting food produces methane, which contributes to the devastating problem of climate change that is threatening us all.
 Waste food often also contaminates clean materials such as glass, plastic and cardboard that could otherwise be recycled.
 Keeping waste food out of landfill would help to reduce greenhouse gases and could increase our ability to recycle other materials.